-The downside of this is that the genre has been littered by far more wannabes that have started out adapting Young Adult series but have never made it beyond a single film due to low box-office returns – see the likes of The Golden Compass (2007), The Seeker: The Dark is Rising (2007), Cirque du Freak: The Vampire’s Assistant (2009), I Am Number Four (2011), Beautiful Creatures (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Vampire Academy (2014), Fallen (2016), The 5th Wave (2016), Maximum Ride (2016) and Mortal Engines (2018).
+The downside of this is that the genre has been littered by far more wannabes that have started out adapting Young Adult series but have never made it beyond a single film due to low box-office returns – see the likes of The Golden Compass (2007), The Seeker: The Dark is Rising (2007), Cirque du Freak: The Vampire’s Assistant (2009), I Am Number Four (2011), Beautiful Creatures (2013), The Adventurer: The Curse of the Midas Box (2014), The Giver (2014), Vampire Academy (2014), Fallen (2016), The 5th Wave (2016), Maximum Ride (2016), The Darkest Minds (2018), Mortal Engines (2018) and Artemis Fowl (2020).
 The producers of The Mortal Instruments set out to proof themselves against such a fate by giving the go-ahead to a sequel before City of Bones was even released, although this was quickly rescinded when the film proved a box-office flop and was widely trashed by critics and audiences alike.

 In this case, the filmmakers have turned to The Mortal Instruments series by Cassandra Clare, a former Harry Potter fan fiction writer who was more mundanely born with the name of Judith Rumelt.
 The Mortal Instruments series so far consists of The Mortal Instruments: City of Bones (2007), The Mortal Instruments: City of Ashes (2008), The Mortal Instruments: City of Glass (2009), The Mortal Instruments: City of Fallen Angels (2011), The Mortal Instruments: City of Lost Souls (2012) and The Mortal Instruments: City of Heavenly Fire (2014).
 There was also a prequel series set during the Victorian era with The Infernal Devices: Clockwork Angel (2010), The Infernal Devices: Clockwork Prince (2011) and The Infernal Devices: Clockwork Princess (2013), and a further spinoff series The Dark Artifices that was begun in 2016.
 The series has enjoyed best-seller status and reasonable critical acclaim.